 The panel’s 1-millisecond (gray-to-gray) pixel response does a good job of displaying fast-moving images.
 You won’t have any evidence of ghosting or blurring on modern games like Crysis 3 (PC) and Grand Theft Auto V (Sony Playstation 4), which is great for a budget monitor.

-Input lag (the amount of time it takes for the monitor to react to a controller command) came in at an impressive 9.7 milliseconds, but is slightly behind our fastest monitor, the BenQ SW2700PT and BenQ ZOWIE XL2430, both measuring 9.5 milliseconds.
+Input lag (the amount of time it takes for the monitor to react to a controller command) came in at an impressive 9.7 milliseconds which is at par with the competing Acer EB321HQU, but is slightly behind our fastest monitor, the BenQ SW2700PT and BenQ ZOWIE XL2430, both measuring 9.5 milliseconds.

 The Acer CB272 bmiprx is a good choice if you’re looking for a fairly affordable, stylish 27-inch IPS monitor.
 Granted, you don’t get a lot of features, such as USB ports and DisplayPort inputs, and it lacks a fully adjustable stand.
 Nonetheless, it delivers solid color and gray-scale performance, does a fairly good job displaying fast-action gaming, and is very easy to run on your utility bill.